Table of Contents

 FOLLICULAR UNIT TRANSPLANTATION (FUT)

-This hair transplant method is called FUT, and it involves removing a strip of scalp skin from the back of the head.
-The surgeon then divides the removed scalp into smaller units to use as grafts for the transplant, depending on factors such as the size of the treatment area and the type and color of the patient’s hair.
+This hair transplant method, called FUT, involves removing a strip of scalp skin from the back of the head.
+The surgeon then divides the removed scalp into smaller units to use as grafts for the transplant, depending on factors such as the size of the treatment area and the type and colour of the patient’s hair.

 FOLLICULAR UNIT EXTRACTION (FUE)

-In FUE, hair follicles are cut from the back of the head using punch incisions, then transplanted to the balding area using tiny holes.
-The procedure takes about 4 to 8 hours and requires stitches that are removed after several days.
-Additional sessions may be necessary to achieve the desired results.
+In FUE, hair follicles are cut from the back of the head using punch incisions and then transplanted to the balding area using tiny holes.

 BENEFITS OF HAIR TRANSPLANT